 When to Worry About Breast Pain

-When people experience breast pain, they often worry that it may be a sign of something serious, such as cancer.
-However, it is essential to know that breast pain is often caused by non-cancerous conditions and that breast cancer is rarely the main cause.
+When you experience breast pain, it’s natural to worry that it could be a sign of something serious, such as breast cancer.
+However, it’s important to know that breast pain is often caused by benign conditions, and breast cancer is rarely the main cause.

-Here is what you need to know about breast pain and when you should talk to your doctor about it.
+Here’s what you need to know about breast pain and when it’s advisable to consult a doctor.

 What Are the Causes of Breast Pain?